 The two members days are often referred to as the 'preview days'.
 This year that's Tuesday 23 and Wednesday 24 May.

 Usually the answer to this is very dependent on the weather!
 Read our article on ten essentials for visiting the Chelsea Flower Show.

 What's new this year?

-There currently hasn't been a huge amount of news announced, apart from the Show Gardens - see below, and the fact that there will be a new initiative called the Children's Picnic, where schools from across London will be invited to send ten pupils each to join in with a picnic at the Show.
+See below for our list of all the Chelsea Show Gardens, and there will be a new initiative called the Children's Picnic, where schools from across London will be invited to send ten pupils each to join in with a picnic at the Show.